C9orf50: Protein

 C9orf50 Schematic Illustration using Dog2.0.
 The 431 amino acid is displayed showing regions of disorder in yellow, polyampholyte in red, and DUF4685 in teal.
 Other motifs are shown and labelled at the correct AA position.
 Pink circles represent sites of acetylation, teal represents glycation, and blue represents sumoylation.

-The C9orf50 protein has a molecular weight of 47,639 kD and consists 431 amino acids with a predicted isoelectric point of 10.38 The C9orf50 protein contains the conserved domain in pfam15737- DUF4685, the function of which is not well understood and conserved in vertebrates.
+The C9orf50 protein has a molecular weight of 47,639 kD and consists of 431 amino acids with a predicted isoelectric point of 10.38 The C9orf50 protein contains the conserved domain in pfam15737- DUF4685, the function of which is not well understood and conserved in vertebrates.
 The protein is made up of 7 exons.

 Isoforms

 C9orf50 has 9 different splice isoforms (SI) and 11 different transcript variants (TV), the most common is isoform 1 and transcript variant 1.